caymanbum/press/business/w8ben.md

 [w8ben.pdf template](w8ben.pdf)

 All invoices will be issued for services maintaining the Iguana/Chameleon source and providing support for your critical infrastructure.
+This means there is zero withholding tax.
 See [tax.md](tax.md).